EsfingeFramework/querybuilder/QueryBuilder_Cassandra/README.md

 └───services
 ```

-* In the `META-INF` folder you need to create the following three files:
+* In the `META-INF/services` folder you need to create the following three files:
     * net.sf.esfinge.querybuilder.cassandra.CassandraSessionProvider
     * net.sf.esfinge.querybuilder.cassandra.entity.CassandraEntity
 * Now you need to provide the concrete implementations of these two intefaces, namely: `CassandraSessionProvider`